 θis the angle between the directions of scattered and incident rays.

 h / (m × c) is a Compton wavelength of the object which causes the scattering.
 You can find more information about this topic in Omni's Compton wavelength calculator.

 We can easily find that the most significant extension of photon wavelength happens for

 θ = 180°, which equals two Compton wavelengths, whereas for

 θ = 0°, there is no energy loss, which corresponds to no scattering process.

 Compton effect on free electron - example

-Let's calculate the wavelength extension of a photon which is scattered on the free electron by an angle
+Let's calculate the wavelength extension of a photon scattered on the free electron by an angle

 θ = 80°.

-Now let's consider two photons of different initial energies: 2 eV and 20 keV, which correspond to red-orange light and so-called hard X-ray respectively.
-The values of wavelengths can be easily found with photon energy calculator and equal about 620 nm and 62 pm.
+Now let's consider two photons of different initial energies: 2 eV and 20 keV, which correspond to red-orange light and so-called hard X-ray, respectively.
+We can easily find the values of wavelengths with photon energy calculator and equal about 620 nm and 62 pm.